 Vidal Crispin recalled that this project initially arose from an interest in creating prostheses, which led them to the area of physiotherapy where they found a specific problem related to the goniometric assessment for patients, a technique of measuring angles.
 This is how Biobotix Labs was created.

 Once the objective was focused, Sergio Roque summoned the team and began to work on the development of the device and the application, while his partner Vidal focused on programming and design.
 Yoscelín Mendieta assumed the commercial and legal strategy to set up a company in shape, all under the guidance of the BUAP Entrepreneurship area.

 Validation of clinical tests

-Thanks to the support of the BUAP, Biobotix Labs is obtaining the clinical and technical validations by specialists in Physiotherapy of the Faculty of Medicine; It is also tested in the University Hospital and in the Integral Physical Health Center (CeSFI) of the Faculty of Physical Culture.
+Thanks to the support of the BUAP, Biobotix Labs is obtaining clinical and technical validations by specialists in Physiotherapy of the Faculty of Medicine; It is also tested in the University Hospital and the Integral Physical Health Center (CeSFI) of the Faculty of Physical Culture.

 The CeSFI coordinator, René Moranchel Charros, commented that before Biobotix they used the goniometer, an instrument with two arms and graduation that measures angles, but the data were not precise because they could vary between one specialist and another; in the case of Biobotix, he said, there is a greater precision that efficiently quantifies the values of movement and ranges of pain (EVA scale).